 The Hicatee Conservation and Research Center (HCRC) is the only ex-situ facility in Belize maintaining Dermatemys mawii (Hicatee turtle) in captivity for the purpose of studying aspects of its biology and behavior.
 The HCRC is a joint project of the Turtle Survival Alliance and BFREE.

 The HCRC includes two ponds which are approximately 100’ long and 80’ wide and 9-12’ deep in the center.
 A well and solar powered pumping system supplies fresh water to the ponds.
 The areas around the ponds are planted with Paspalum paniculatum, a weed like grass that is the primary diet of the Hicatee, as well as dozens of fig and bri-bri trees – also preferred food plants for the Hicatee.
-Because of the facilities’ unique location in the middle of the rainforest where wildlife predators roam, a 10′ electrified chain-link fence was constructed for the protection of breeding population and turtles born into the project and therefore surrounds the perimeter of the two ponds.
+Because of the facilities’ unique location in the middle of the rainforest where wildlife predators roam, a 10′ chain-link fence was constructed for the protection of breeding population and turtles born into the project and therefore surrounds the perimeter of the two ponds.

 A 10’ x 10’ floating island covered in vegetation was constructed for each pond.
 The floating islands provide cover, help clean and oxygenate the water, and create a thermal gradient to provide a variety of temperatures for the turtles to choose from.

-Juvenile turtles are housed in a custom-built galvanized aluminum enclosure located near the edge of Pond A. Their tank is designed as a flow through tank with a solar powered pump to fill the tank with fresh water during daylight hours and an overflow standpipe drain to ensure constant movement of fresh water.
+Hatchling turtles are housed in a custom enclosures.
+Both the adult ponds and the hatchling tanks use a flow through design with a solar powered pump to fill the ponds with fresh water during daylight hours and an overflow standpipe drain to ensure constant movement of fresh water.

 A processing facility construction was finished in 2015 outside of the fenced breeding pond enclosure at the HCRC.
 The facility consists of a 16’x12’ raised wooden platform with a zinc roof with sky lights for better lighting and a custom built table for housing turtles during health assessments.